nnahmed2/kalderos-take-home/pokemon-app/README.md

 ## More about the tech stack

-- Redux: I learned to use Redux for this project as a centralized store for managing the comprehensive list of all Pokémon.
+- Redux: I remember Nate mentioning Kalderos uses Redux so I thought it would be fun to learn to use for a centralized store in this project!
+I used it to store the comprehensive list of all pokemon.
 - Material UI: I utilized Material UI for all the UI components.
 [Getting started with Material UI](https://mui.com/material-ui/getting-started/)